Ultimate Guide · 10 chapters

 Success stories are about summarizing the successful experience of a customer with your company, just enough to pique interest.
 (As opposed to case studies, which focus on the methods implemented to make that experience successful.)

-Objections are stories; they’re a projection of what might go wrong or might not work.
-As Shawn Callahan puts it: “You can’t beat a story with fact, you can only beat it with a better story.
+Objections are stories; they're a projection of what might go wrong or might not work.
+As Shawn Callahan puts it: "You can't beat a story with fact, you can only beat it with a better story."

 If you can anticipate the reasons for your prospect's reluctance, bring them stories that deal with those reasons.
 Keep in mind that facts alone aren't generally enough when handling objections.